wWw - To access the Sheffield Speakers’ Corner website, please click here.

 The launch was widely and positively reported by the Sheffield Star and BBC Sheffield as well as featuring in the The Guardian blog The Northerner.
 The Sheffield Telegraph’s video of the launch can be seen here.

-At its meeting in January 2013, the Speakers’ Corner Committee shortlisted three sites which it felt could provide the space for Sheffield’s new Speakers’ Corner.
-It is now drawing up plans to ‘roadtest’ them in the Spring with the help of local actors to identify which works best in terms of footfall, acoustics and relationship with neighbouring uses.
-It is also hoped to involve the Sheffield public in the final choice.
+At its meeting in January 2013, the Speakers’ Corner Committee shortlisted three sites - the middle of Fargate, the top of Tudor Square and the space in front of the Town Hall – which it felt could provide the space for Sheffield’s new Speakers’ Corner.
+On 18 May it ‘roadtested’ all three to identify which would work best in terms of footfall, acoustics, space and relationship with neighbouring uses.